spirrobe/dolueg2page/README.md

 For the creation of the tables refer to the the specific repository <!--[Figure Repository](https://github.com/spirrobe/dolueg2control)-->

+## Setting up a dedicated webcam page
+The addition of a webcam including timelapse is fairly straightforward and just requires a webcam that pushes pictures to the webserver/a computer that produces a timelapse video of the figures (optional).
+In our case, we employ a Raspberry PI installed in a halogen lamp case (usually used on construction sites).
+Details for the installation/scripts of it can be found at <!--[Figure Repository](https://github.com/spirrobe/meteocam)-->

 # Tracking of users and their behaviour
 We do not track users in any way.
 If you have need for tracking you will have to add the relevant changes yourself